QuantEcon/lecture-python.myst/lectures/finite_markov.md

 As we'll see later, for a long series drawn from `P`, the fraction of the sample that takes value 0 will be about 0.25.

-Moreover, this is true, regardless of the initial distribution from with
+Moreover, this is true, regardless of the initial distribution from which
 $X_0$ is drawn.

 The following code illustrates this